-ENGL 2112 World Literature II
+ENGL 2112 World Literature II 3-0-3

-A survey of the literary masterpieces from the mid-seventeenth century to the present.
+Prerequisite: C or higher in ENGL 1102 A survey of the literary masterpieces from the mid-seventeenth century to the present.
 Authors studied include John Keats, Gustave Flaubert, Henrik Ibsen, Anton Chekhov, Emily Dickinson, and T.S.
 Eliot.
 Emphasis is placed on reading the complete texts and discussing literary periods.